 Alert notice

-Fitted for Work is opening a door (and closing the gap) for women seeking employment
+Fitted for Work is opening a door for women seeking employment

 For women, non-binary and gender-diverse people facing barriers to employment, getting a foothold on the career ladder can be life changing.
 That’s where Fitted for Work, a Bank Australia customer and community customer grant recipient, comes in.
 Their purpose?
 To help people find meaningful employment and thrive in their working lives.